gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/01_basics/08_ssh-key.md

    - Select and copy the output.
    - NOTE: the file **without** the ~.pub~ ending is your private key, this key should **not** leave your machine.

-## Step 4: Add the SSH Key to Your Git Hosting Service
+## 4: Add the SSH Key to Your Git Hosting Service

 - Go to your account settings on GitHub, GitLab, or Bitbucket.
 - Find the section for SSH keys and add your copied public key.

-## Step 5: Verify Your SSH Connection
+## 5: Verify Your SSH Connection

 Test your connection by running:
 ```bash